Tehpaartos/Classic-WOW/BWLTankTips.md

 ## Chromaggus
 * Breaths Every raid reset, Chromaggus will use two out of the five possible breaths, and will continue using these two breaths for the remainder of the raid week.
-⋅⋅ * Black -  Ignite Flesh: Deals ~750 Fire damage every 3 seconds.
+⋅⋅⋅Black -  Ignite Flesh: Deals ~750 Fire damage every 3 seconds.
 Lasts 1 minute.
 Can stack if not LoS'd.
-⋅⋅ * Bronze -  Time Lapse Stuns for 6 seconds, reducing health by 50% and halving generated aggro. for the duration.
+⋅⋅⋅Bronze -  Time Lapse Stuns for 6 seconds, reducing health by 50% and halving generated aggro. for the duration.
-⋅⋅ * Blue -  Frost Burn: Deals ~1400 Frost damage and increases the time between melee attacks by 80%.
+⋅⋅⋅Blue -  Frost Burn: Deals ~1400 Frost damage and increases the time between melee attacks by 80%.
 Lasts 15 seconds.
-⋅⋅ * Green -  Corrosive Acid: Deals ~1000 Nature damage every 3 seconds and reduces Armor by 4500.
+⋅⋅⋅Green -  Corrosive Acid: Deals ~1000 Nature damage every 3 seconds and reduces Armor by 4500.
 Lasts 15 seconds.
-⋅⋅ * Red -  Incinerate: Deals ~4000 Fire Damage.
+⋅⋅⋅Red -  Incinerate: Deals ~4000 Fire Damage.
 * Brood Affliction.
 These will debuff everyone in the zone, and cannot be avoided by going out of Chromaggus' Line of Sight.
-⋅⋅ * pe and can be dispelled by different spells.
+Each Brood Affliction is a different debuff type and can be dispelled by different spells.
-⋅⋅ * Black -  Brood Affliction: Black: Increases Fire damage taken by 100%.
+⋅⋅⋅Black -  Brood Affliction: Black: Increases Fire damage taken by 100%.
 Removed by Curse dispells.
-⋅⋅ * Bronze -  Brood Affliction: Bronze: Periodically stuns for 4 seconds.
+⋅⋅⋅Bronze -  Brood Affliction: Bronze: Periodically stuns for 4 seconds.
 Can only be removed by using  Hourglass Sand.
-⋅⋅ * Blue -  Brood Affliction: Blue: Burns ~50 Mana every second, increases cast time by 50% and reduces movement speed by 30%.
+⋅⋅⋅Blue -  Brood Affliction: Blue: Burns ~50 Mana every second, increases cast time by 50% and reduces movement speed by 30%.
 Removed by Magic dispells.
- * Green -  Brood Affliction: Green: Deals 250 damage every 5 seconds and reduces Healing taken by 50%.
+⋅⋅⋅Green -  Brood Affliction: Green: Deals 250 damage every 5 seconds and reduces Healing taken by 50%.
 Removed by Poison dispells.
- * Red -  Brood Affliction: Red: Deals 50 damage every 3 seconds.
+⋅⋅⋅Red -  Brood Affliction: Red: Deals 50 damage every 3 seconds.
 If the player dies while afflicted with this, they also heal Chromaggus.
 Removed by Disease dispells.
 ### The Fight
 * Everyone except the Main Tank will line-of-sight every Breath by the boss
 * If we have Breath Bronze - Time Lapse the Main Tank & ALL DPS will get hit, Off-tanks will take the boss